bochen4566/GLM/README.md

-# LLM-Powered Web Navigation Framework
+# LLM-Powered Web Navigation Agent Framework

 ## Overview
 This project implements and evaluates Large Language Model (LLM) based web navigation agents on the MiniWoB++ benchmark.
 We support multiple LLM backends including GPT-4, LLaMA2-7B, and ChatGLM3-6B, with a focus on autonomous web interaction capabilities.